IavTavares/Time-Series-Python/README.md

 + Multivariate models like VAR
 + Deep Learning models like RNN (using TensorFlow/Keras)

-A repository for my projects related to Time Series Analysis.
+TODO: Use probabilitic/Bayesian Time Series modelling